finbourne/lusid-sdk-python-preview/sdk/docs/PortfoliosApi.md

 # **get_portfolio_relationships**
 > ResourceListOfRelationship get_portfolio_relationships(scope, code, effective_at=effective_at, as_at=as_at, filter=filter, identifier_types=identifier_types)

-[EXPERIMENTAL] GetPortfolioRelationships: Get portfolio relationships
+[EARLY ACCESS] GetPortfolioRelationships: Get portfolio relationships

 Get relationships for a particular portfolio.